johnnyw66/SAP2/README.md

 Look out for
 ---
-**James Sharman** - His YouTube content is amazing.
+**James Sharman** - His YouTube content is an excellent 'adventure' into building a **Pipelined CPU**.
 Anyone new to building or understanding microprocessors - I would recommend watching **Ben's** channel - followed by **James's** videos on his **Pipelined CPU**.
-I use to work with James back in the 90s.
-He was **THE NERD** in our group of nerds. https://www.youtube.com/user/weirdboyjim
+I use to work with James back in the 90s on the very latest gaming consoles.
+I'm guessing his inspiration for the pipeline design comes from working on the PlayStation PS1.
+The PS1's CPU, the R3000, employed a 5-stage instruction pipeline.  https://www.youtube.com/user/weirdboyjim

 **Bill Buzbee** - His **Magic-1** TTL mini computer is a truimph in terms of both hardware and software.
 His hardware is very cool - but the supporting software is **awesome**, making this the only **TTL Computer** on the Youtube community I know of. **Magic-1** has its own OS (Minix), Compiler, Assembler, Linker and Debugger!!! **We're not worthy!** https://www.youtube.com/channel/UCVI4UsYLoRkWOG_bDMaHGgA